Timendus/chip-8-bad-apple/README.md

 of the mutation (again, three most significant bits for X, least significant five bits for Y) and another one for the value.

-The result wasn't bad actually, but the Huffman encoding was equally good, so this new method was only chosen for less than 3% of the frames.
+The result wasn't bad actually, but the other encodings were either equally good or better, so this new method was only chosen for less than 3% of the frames.
 So in the grand scheme of things this didn't improve much.

-Talking about comparing different methods, here's a nice graph:
+Talking about comparing different methods, here's a graph comparing all the different ways in which I'm encoding the video at this point:

 ![Comparison of different compression methods](./pictures/compression-methods.png)

-As you can see, Huffman is kicking "single byte"'s ass.
-The comparison is not 100% fair though, because when we use Huffman we also need to store a "translation table" for all the values.
-This additional data, which is a couple hundred bytes, is not taken into account for this graph because it is shared between all chains that include Huffman.
+My script encodes each frame using every method, and them selects the smallest from the bunch. `chosen` is the sum total of the selected encodings. `skip` is when a frame can be skipped because nothing changes relative to the previous frame, which is (nearly) "free" for those frames it applies to.

+As you can see, `globalHuffman` is kinda just kicking `singleByte`'s ass.
+Seeing how this new method wasn't being used much and saved only 79 bytes (most of which would be lost again by including the decompression routine), I didn't keep it in.